gideontong/programming-resources/README.md

 Check out some books [here](/books).

+Learn how to set up a Raspbery Pi on UCSD's network [here](/ucsd-pi).

 ## Mobile App

 Mobile apps are apps that run on mobile platforms, typically ARM-based processors with touchscreens like iOS-based iPhones and iPads or Android-based smartphones and tablets.